Politics of Cambodia: Senate

 The upper house of the Cambodian legislature is called the Senate.
 It consists of sixty-one members.
 Two of these members are appointed by the king, two are elected by the lower house of the government, and the remaining fifty-seven are elected popularly by electors from provincial and local governments, in a similar fashion to the Senate of France.
 Members in this house serve six-year terms.

 Prior to 2006, elections had last been held for the Senate in 1999.
 New elections were supposed to have occurred in 2004, but these elections were initially postponed.
 On January 22, 2006, 11,352 possible voters went to the poll and chose their candidates.
 This election was criticized by local monitoring non-governmental organizations as being undemocratic.

 As of 2006, the Cambodian People's Party holds forty-three seats in the Senate, constituting a significant majority.
-The two other major parties holding seats in the Senate are the Funcinpec party (holding twelve seats) and the Sam Rainsy Party (holding two seats).
+The two other major parties holding seats in the Senate are the FUNCIPEC party (holding twelve seats) and the Sam Rainsy Party (holding two seats).